Skip to content

 Does a horse trailer need insurance?

 Your motor insurance is capable of giving you some basic insurance cover for your horse box or trailer.
-It will be included under your third-party liability cover, which means that if it breaks free and damages another vehicle or injures someone, your vehicle insurance will help you cover the costs.
+It will be included under your third-party public liability cover, which means that if it breaks free and damages another vehicle or injures someone, your vehicle insurance will help you cover the costs.

-However, standard car or van insurance won't offer any cover for the horse trailer itself.
+However, standard car insurance or van insurance won't offer any cover for the horse trailer itself.
 If your trailer is damaged, lost, or stolen, your vehicle insurance won't offer any help.

 While there are some specialist policies to cover specifically your trailer, horse insurance offers optional cover to give you basic protection for your horse trailer.
 With this added to your policy, your horse insurance will help you cover the cost of replacing or repairing your lost or damaged horse trailer.